smallsleepingtree/data-engineering/README.md

 # Hey there, DevOps.

-In case you haven't read the memo (which would surprise me, since we printed it on neon fuschia stock using 24pt Comic Sans, to avoid a repeat of last year's debacle in which the entire 7th floor claimed to be surprised by the paper airplane ban, leading to an ill-conceived protest now commemorated every month on Lethal Papercut Awareness Day, but I digress), LivingSocial recently acquired Jerry Seinfeld's most recent internet venture, WhatsTheDealWithDeals.biz.
+In case you haven't read the memo (which would surprise me, since we printed it on neon fuschia stock using 24pt Comic Sans, to avoid a repeat of last year's debacle in which the entire 7th floor claimed to be surprised by the paper airplane ban, leading to an ill-conceived protest now commemorated every month on Lethal Papercut Awareness Day, but I digress), LivingSocial recently acquired Jerry Seinfeld's latest internet venture, WhatsTheDealWithDeals.biz.
 Those responsible for the acquisition will be subject to an intensive internal "training," but [what's done is done](http://nfs.sparknotes.com/macbeth/page_96.html), and we're now tasked with integrating WTDWD.biz's data into our systems.

 ### The Usual Problem: Bears